insin/newforms/docs/forms.rst

 Customising the error list format
 ---------------------------------

-You can pass an alternate constructor for displaying errors at form construction
+By default, forms use :js:class:`ErrorList` to format validation errors.
+You can pass an alternate constructor for displaying errors at form construction time:
-time:

 .. code-block:: javascript